-Pecan is one of the top-tier nuts in the world, widely popular for its distinct rich nutty and buttery flavor.
-Texas declared pecan as its official health nut and why should they not, considering the rich nutritional profile and health benefits that come with the pecan.
-One of the favorite dishes made with pecans is classic pecan pie.
+Pecans are one of the top-tier nuts in the world, widely popular for their distinct rich, nutty and buttery flavor.
+Texas declared the pecan as its official health nut and why should they not, considering the rich nutritional profile and health benefits that come with the pecan.
+One of Texas' favorite dishes made with pecans is classic pecan pie.
 But you can also eat them raw or mixed with other nuts for maximum health benefits.

 While pecans are all the rage, have you ever wondered where the word ‘pecan’ comes from?
 Is it an old historical name given by the early pecan growers, or is it a modern name that directly routes from the English language?
 Let us dig a little into the history of pecans and learn about the origins of the name of this amazing nut fruit.

 The name pecans come from the Algonquin language of the Native Americans.
 The word pecan translates to something which requires a stone to crack.
-On the contrary to its literal meaning, the pecan shell is very thin and you can easily crack it with a light snap of your finger.
+On the contrary to its literal meaning, most pecan varieties have a shell that is thin and you can actually crack it by smashing two pecans side-by-side with your hand.